johntanas/weightogo/README.md

 as well

  <b>Aim</b>

 Track your weight
-Get meal ideas and meal plan
+Get meal ideas and meal plan\n
 Seamlessly add catalog your
 food by taking a photo

 <b>User Stories</b>

 People who want to lose
-weight
+weight\n
 People who want to keep
 fit
 People looking for new